qwjhvbxi/SAEV/README.md

 1. (optional) `chargingStations`, [nc x 1], list of nodes which have charging stations;

 These files are stored in folder `data/scenarios/`.

+For variable travel time during the day, `T` can also be given as a struct with fields `traveltime` and `hour` where each entry is a snapshot of the travel time matrix at the specified hour.
+The model will calculate the travel time at each interval as linear interpolation between these points.

 #### Trip files